 When designer Jade Howe launched his eponymous label ‘Howe’ in 2001, he was quickly recognized throughout the fashion industry for his distinctly West Coast perspective and tailored eye.

-In 2007, Seattle Pacific Industries acquired Howe, adding to its successful staple of clothing brands.
+In 2007, Seattle Pacific Industries purchased Howe, adding to its successful staple of clothing brands.
 This influx of financial backing and distribution capabilities allowed Jade, as Creative Director, to take the brand to a new level and expand the mega-menswear brand to where it is today.
-Howe has evolved into a contemporary American lifestyle brand for a powerful new muse, the Creative Workforce: a hard working, hard playing, creative and career-minded guy, “I’ve always been inspired by those pioneers who came out west and defined the lifestyle of turning hard work into unassuming play.
+Howe has evolved into a contemporary American lifestyle brand for a powerful new muse, the Creative Workforce: a hard working – hard playing, creative and career-minded guy - “I’ve always been inspired by those pioneers who came out west and defined the lifestyle of turning hard work into unassuming play.
 I describe it as dressing the Creative Workforce from the Studio to the Sand”.
 JH